SAP-samples/teched2025-AI164/exercises/ex3/README.md

 ## <a name="step5"></a>Step 5: Execute API Calls

-Now, we will use the collection in Bruno to create the the pipelines for the data ingestion.
+Now, we will use the collection in Bruno to create the pipelines for the data ingestion.

 1. Select the three dots next to the name of the API collection ("DocumentGrounding) and click on **Settings**.
 <br>![](/exercises/ex3/images/12_01_01_bruno_api.png)